tpiva/PackageQuality/README.md

 - [mocha](https://mochajs.org/): Framework used to make some tests in javascript.
 - [sinon](https://sinonjs.org/): Lib used to make more easily mock and spy some functions, classes and other stuffs in javascript
 - [supertest](https://www.npmjs.com/package/supertest): Use to make easily HTTP test
+- [husky](https://www.npmjs.com/package/husky): Run scripts before commits to avoid erros, in this project we use to run eslint to found issues.